 This is because ashwagandha may interact with certain medications, including those used to treat high or low blood pressure, diabetes, anxiety, autoimmune disorders and certain thyroid conditions.

-However, it’s important to note that the long-term effects of ashwagandha are unknown.
-While it’s possibly safe to take for up to three months, more research is needed about long-term use.
-Large quantities of ashwagandha have also been known to cause vomiting, stomach issues and diarrhea.
+It’s important to note that the long-term effects of ashwagandha are unknown.
+While it’s possibly safe to take for up to three months, more research is needed about long-term use for us to know the true long-term side effect profile of this supplement.

 As such, it’s important to talk to your healthcare provider before using ashwagandha, especially if you use medication or have an existing health issue.